-Fast forward ten years, and I am now a mother to three beautiful children.
+Fast forward 10 years, and I am now a mother to three beautiful children.
 In a wild and wonderful twist of events, placentas are all I think about and talk about!
 I’ve built an entire business based on placentas alone.
 And I couldn’t love it more!
 But I know many moms or moms-to-be don’t fully understand what the placenta is or what it does.
 So I’m here to share all I know!

-What is a placenta?
+What Is a Placenta?

-All You Need to Know About the Placenta
+All You Need To Know About the Placenta

 The Umbilical Cord

 While it’s anyone’s guess where the placenta will attach itself to the uterus, the same can be said for the umbilical cord insertion in the placenta.
 There are many varieties of cord insertions, but the vast majority of insertions are central and eccentric insertions.3